Berkeleycodingmomma/password-generator/README.md

     alert("Your character length needs to be a number, 8 - 128 digets.
 Please try again.");
     return false;
   }

-  // User has four promt questions to help create a new password if (confirm("Do you want to use special characters in your password?")) {
+  if (confirm("Do you want to use special characters in your password?")) {
     choiceArray = choiceArray.concat(specialCharacterArray);
     console.log("choiceArray", choiceArray)
   }

 (ABOVE)- I learned alot about creating arrays (which are a sequence of values).
 They are a visual representation of repeated addition or multiplication.
 I learned how to declare a variable with an array type and then create the array itself.

-//I added "Event listener" to generate the button generateBtn.addEventListener("click", typePassword);
+generateBtn.addEventListener("click", typePassword);